Suggested HWB Experiences & Outcomes

 Suggested Learning Experiences

-- Peer Pressure – children to plan situations where someone is trying to persuade them to do something dangerous, stupid or a health risk – role play scenarios taking turns at being ‘persuader’ and ‘victim.’
+- Peer Pressure – children to plan situations where someone is trying to persuade them to do something dangerous or a health risk – role play scenarios taking turns at being ‘persuader’ and ‘victim.’
+Click on this link for drama suggestions.
 Encourage reflection about how it feels in both roles.
 This is a good opportunity to link to children’s rights – right to be listened to, express opinions and have views respected.

 - List/brainstorm all the people in their lives who influence their behaviour and what they do.
 Consider the kinds of things these people expect from you – is it acceptable / justified / safe / dangerous?